department-of-veterans-affairs/vagov-content/pages/education/compare-education-benefits.md

 <h2>What you should know when comparing VA education benefits</h2>

-- You can only choose one education benefit to use, even if you're eligible for 2.
+- You can only choose 1 education benefit to use, even if you're eligible for 2.
 - Once you choose a benefit program, we consider your decision final.
 You can't change your mind.
-- If you’re eligible for the Post-9/11 GI Bill and 2 or more other VA education benefits, you must give up one of the other education benefits.
+- If you’re eligible for the Post-9/11 GI Bill and 2 or more other VA education benefits, you must give up 1 of the other education benefits.
 You may still be eligible for the benefit or benefits you didn't give up.

 If you have questions about your options, please call us at <a href="tel:+18884424551">888-442-4551</a>.
 We're here Monday through Friday, 8:00 a.m. to 7:00 p.m.
 ET.
 Or go to our [GI Bill customer service website](https://gibill.custhelp.va.gov/) to read frequently asked questions or sign in to ask your own question online.